-The four Science Schools of the University offer Master of Science (5-year Integrated) programs, in Chemical Sciences, Earth Sciences, Mathematical Sciences, Physics, and Systems Biology, through the College for Integrated Studies (CIS).
+The four Science Schools - School of Mathematics and Statistics, School of Physics, School of Chemistry and School of Life Sciences of the University offer Master of Science (5-year Integrated)

+programs, in Chemical Sciences, Earth Sciences, Mathematical Sciences, Physics, and Systems Biology, through the College for Integrated Studies (CIS).
 The programs are open to all students who have completed/expect to complete +2 stage with at least three of the four subjects (Physics, Chemistry, Mathematics and Biology) as their optionals with a minimum of 60% at +2 level.
+The admission to M.Sc (5-Year Integrated) in Sciences (Mathematical Sciences, Physics, Chemical Sciences, Systems Biology and Earth Sciences) will be through a common entrance examination.
+The entrance examination consists of a written test for 100 marks.
+The written test paper contains 25 objective questions each in Maths, Physics, Chemistry and Biology at +2 level.

 The curriculum is common to all the disciplines for the first four semesters.
-Students with biology background in the +2stage and who had left mathematics after the 10th class are expected to put in the necessary effort to learn mathematics.
-Similarly students who left biology in the +2 stage are expected to learn biology.
+Students with biology background at the +2 stage and who had left mathematics after the 10th class are expected to put in the required efforts to learn mathematics.
+Similarly students who left biology at the +2 stage are expected to learn biology.
+Systems Biology course includes significant component from Mathematics and Computation.
 The University offers bridge courses in the first semester to facilitate this process.
 The students spend first two years of their programs at the CIS.
 The students are transferred to their parent Schools at the end of the fourth semester.